Xilinx/PYNQ/docs/source/pynq_overlays/pynqz2/pynqz2_base_overlay.rst

 two tcl files.
 The first Tcl files compiles any HLS IP used in the design.
 The second Tcl builds the overlay.

-To rebuild the overlay, source the AMD-Xilinx tools first.
+To rebuild the overlay, source the AMD tools first.
 Then assuming PYNQ has been cloned:

 .. code-block:: console